Ohio Turnpike Toll.com

 How much is the Ohio Turnpike toll from Akron to Toledo in 2026?+

-What's the fastest free alternative from Akron to Toledo?+
+What's the standard free alternative from Akron to Toledo?+

 What's the Akron-to-Toledo truck toll on the Ohio Turnpike?+